thedude0606/options_copy_TB/PROGRESS.md

   - Fixed "TechnicalIndicators() takes no arguments" error by implementing proper class initialization with data parameter
   - Added instance methods to TechnicalIndicators class to handle method calls from indicators_tab.py
   - Fixed "'TechnicalIndicators' object has no attribute 'macd'" error by implementing missing macd and money_flow_index methods
+- **Recent Bug Fixes and Enhancements** (March 2025):
+  - Added enhanced debugging capabilities with multiple debug levels (DEBUG_MODE, VERBOSE_DEBUG, LOG_API_RESPONSES)
+  - Fixed timeframe mapping issues in indicators_tab.py to properly handle different time intervals (1m, 5m, 15m, etc.)
+  - Implemented comprehensive parameter validation for historical data retrieval to ensure API compatibility
+  - Added robust error handling throughout the option chain processing pipeline
+  - Implemented multiple fallback mechanisms for retrieving underlying price data
+  - Enhanced error handling for date/time conversions and calculations
+  - Added detailed logging for API responses and data processing steps
+  - Fixed issues with recommendation data not being populated correctly

 ## Current Work in Progress

+- Testing the implemented fixes for technical indicators and timeframe display issues
-- Integrating the existing real-time data streaming functionality with the new components
+- Validating the recommendation data population with different symbols
-- Finalizing the UI components and ensuring they work together seamlessly
-- Testing the platform with real data
-- Enhancing error handling for edge cases
+- Enhancing error handling for edge cases in the Schwab API responses
+- Improving the robustness of the option chain processing pipeline
+- Implementing additional fallback mechanisms for data retrieval
+- Optimizing performance for handling large options chains

 ## Known Issues/Challenges

 - Need to ensure proper authentication with Schwab API in production environment
-- Optimization needed for handling large options chains efficiently
-- Need to validate the accuracy of the probability calculations and Greeks estimations
-- Ensuring the UI is responsive and user-friendly across different screen sizes
 - Handling edge cases in datetime processing for options with unusual expiration formats
+- Potential performance bottlenecks when processing large option chains
+- Inconsistent data formats in Schwab API responses requiring additional validation
+- Timeframe selection sometimes requires multiple attempts to display correctly
+- Recommendation data may show incomplete information for certain symbols or market conditions
+- Technical indicators may not display properly for all timeframes and periods

 ## Next Steps

-- Complete integration of all UI components
-- Implement comprehensive testing of all features
+- Complete testing of the implemented fixes for technical indicators and timeframes
+- Implement additional error handling for edge cases in API responses
+- Add more comprehensive logging throughout the application
-- Add documentation for users
+- Create automated tests for critical components
 - Optimize performance for real-time data processing
+- Enhance the user interface to provide better feedback on data loading and processing status
-- Deploy the platform for production use
+- Document the debugging process and solutions for future reference